Litetokens/Documentation/English_Documentation/Glossary.md

 The tech team of LITETOKENS designed a unique distributed storage protocol consisting of block storage and state storage.
 The notion of graph database was introduced into the design of the storage layer to better meet the need for diversified data storage in the real world.
 ## Sun
 Sun, abbreviated as S, replaced drop as the smallest unit of XLT.
-## Super Representative
+## Envoy
-The 27 Super Representatives are the bookkeepers on LITETOKENS network.
+The 27 Envoys are the bookkeepers on LITETOKENS network.
 They are responsible for the verification and packing of all transaction data broadcasted on the network, similar to witness in DPOS systems.
-Information of the SRs are posted on LITETOKENS network for public access.
-The most convenient way to check out the list of SRs and their information is by using [LITETOKENS’s Blockchain explorer](https://scan.litetokens.co/#/).
+Information of the LEs are posted on LITETOKENS network for public access.
+The most convenient way to check out the list of LEs and their information is by using [LITETOKENS’s Blockchain explorer](https://scan.litetokens.co/#/).
 ## Throughput
 High throughput is a feature of LITETOKENS mainnet.
 It is also known as TPS, namely the maximum transaction capacity in a second.
 ## Timestamp